forensic-architecture/models/65 - Beirut Port Explosion/README.md

 ![Image of Warehouse](img/warehouse.jpg)

-This folder contains a collection of 3D models used in the Beirut Port Explosion investigation.
+This repository contains a collection of 3D models and other assets used in the Beirut Port Explosion investigation.
+In order to open these files you will need to download [Blender](https://www.blender.org/download/).

 The table below details the individual files.